abkahmed-coder/Bank-Customer-Churn-Analytics/README.md

+# Bank Customer Churn Analytics Dashboard

+## Project Overview

+This project presents an interactive Power BI dashboard designed to analyze customer churn in a retail banking environment.
+The objective is to identify customer segments with a higher likelihood of leaving the bank and uncover the factors that contribute to churn.

+The dashboard combines customer demographic and account information to provide insights into churn behavior across multiple dimensions, including age, balance, tenure, product ownership, gender, and geography.
+Through interactive visualizations and KPI tracking, the analysis helps stakeholders understand customer retention challenges and identify opportunities to improve customer loyalty.

+The project demonstrates skills in data cleaning, data modeling, DAX calculations, data visualization, and business insight generation using Power BI.

 ## Dataset Information

 The dataset consists of two sheets containing customer demographic, financial, and account-related information used to analyze customer churn behavior.